iamanuj03/Aquarelle/README.md

 # Aquarelle
-THIS IS A .NET WEB APPLICATION
+THIS IS A .NET WEB APPLICATION.
-THIS APP REQUIRES VISUAL STUDIO AND AN INTERNET CONNECTION TO RUN THIS APP CONSISTS OF TWO MAIN PAGES
+THIS APP REQUIRES VISUAL STUDIO (2017+) AND AN INTERNET CONNECTION TO RUN.
+THIS APP CONSISTS OF TWO MAIN PAGES:

 -------------------------------------------------------------------------------------------------------------------------------------------------------
 #LOGIN PAGE ( SET AS STARTUP PAGE )